BimsaraS99/ResNet18-CarBike-Classifier-PyTorch/README.md

 ### Training the Model

-1. Prepare your dataset in the following structure:
+1. Prepare your dataset in the give structure:

-Car_Bike_Dataset

-.
-├── ...
-├── test                    # Test files (alternatively `spec` or `tests`) │   ├── benchmarks          # Load and stress tests
-│   ├── integration         # End-to-end, integration tests (alternatively `e2e`)
-│   └── unit                # Unit tests
-└── ...

 Used Dataset: https://www.kaggle.com/datasets/utkarshsaxenadn/car-vs-bike-classification-dataset